ebuzeryalcin/Travellers/TESTING.md

 -   When submitting flash message appears telling edit was successful
 -   When clicking on Cancel user is redirected to Home page, the card previous inputs and image reamins the same
 -   As when creating a whole new Place card, if any field is empty user cannot submit the form

+### Places Page

+Places page is an marketing page, therefore this page works whether users are logged in or not.

+-   As expected Place cards cannot be edited or deleted from this page
+-   Place cards are listed chronologically
+-   Place cards is loaded properly from the database, information is correct
+-   All users created cards is displaying, different cards from different users.
+-   Username is correct showed in "Created by:"
+-   Scroll function in cards is properly working

+## Responsive Testing

+To be able to use the application in different devices and browsers is important.
+I made sure the responsiveness of the application was working on various devices and browsers.
+Testing were also made throughout the project.

+The navbar, cards, layout, buttons and functionalities were tested on devices and with [Responsive Viewer](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb) Chrome extension.

+These tests were performed on the following browsers and devices:

+-   Chrome, Safari and Firefox on Mac OS, MacBook Air
+-   Chrome, edge and Firefox on Windows, Dell Latitude 5400
+-   Chrome and Safari on iPhone 11
+-   Chrome on Oneplus 7
+-   Chrome and Safari on iPhone 7 Plus